bnikolaus/CurseOfStrahdNotes/README.md

 --------------------------------------------------------------------------------------
 - Nikkey still high, can't sleep and eventually sees a spectral image of a servant and trys to wake everyone up.
 - Nilneak just wants to sleep even after everyone goes downstairs after hearing more noises downstairs
-- A few of us go Downstairs after 30 minutes of trying to figure out how darkvision works in Roll20 and we find a new party member a new Cleric Erasmus who actually probably likes elf's
+- A few of us go Downstairs after 30 minutes of trying to figure out how darkvision works in Roll20 and we find a new party member a new Cleric Erasmus who actually probably likes elf's unlike some people
 - After another 30 minutes  of trying to figure out whats going on, Nikkey daringly decides to open a door, which Seabiscuit decided was better to open using a mage hand but Nikkey disagreed.
 - Unprovoked Nilneak Decided to start Vandalizing Rose and Thorns house with Eldritch Blasts and gets attack by glass eyed dog.
 Clearly not an animal lover.
 - On a Dare, Nikkey sprung a suit of Trap of Magical Armor, Skylarc wrestled with the Magical Armor and threw it off the Balcong, then Nikkey Jumped off a 30 story Balcony, which he rolled a crit to vanquish the armor and save the day
 - Nikkey wore a Tiger Rug cloak and used it to creatively ensare a Broom with a crit, and immediatly after Erebus rolled a crit and smashed it to peices...
 Thats fucking Teamwork.
 - Strahds Letter - Nikkey examined Strahds letter and begain forging Documents from Strahds handwritting
 ```
 To whomever reads this letter,

-Please extend the finest hospitality Barovia has to offer to the companions who have this letter.
-Your lord expect you will treat them with the highest regard and equip them with whatever they so desire for which I will reimburse at twice the rate.
+Please extend the finest hospitality Barovia has to offer to the companions who
+have this letter.
+Your lord expect you will treat them with the highest regard and
+equip them with whatever they so desire for which I will reimburse at twice the rate.

-The penalty for not honoring my wishes and accomodating these traveler's will be dealt with extreme prudence.
+The penalty for not honoring my wishes and accomodating these traveler's will be
+dealt with extreme prudence.

 Your dread lord and master,
 Strahd von Zarovich